Scotland's landscapes are glorious in winter and there's plenty to keep road-trippers entertained.

 Have the right equipment

 For winter road trips, we will normally arrange a vehicle with 4-wheel drive.
-This gives you additional control in slippy conditions and can improve your confidence and safety on your Scottish winter road-trip.
+This gives you additional control in slippy conditions and can improve your confidence and safety on your Scottish winter holiday.

-When you travel with us on Highland routes in winter, we'll include a few extra items in your welcome pack to give you peace of mind for your road trip.
+If you travel with us on Highland or Cairngorm routes in winter, we'll include a few extra items in your welcome pack to give you peace of mind for your road trip.

-If you can, try to pack some food and a hot drink to take with you, just in case you are out and about for longer than planned.
+If you can, try to pack some food and a hot drink to take with you, just in case you are out and about for longer than you originally planned.

 Always check the weather forecast before you leave, and have a 'Plan B' if you are unsure whether conditions will be suitable.
 We are always happy to discuss your plans and options if you wish - just give us a call and we'll do our best to advise you.

-Make sure you know where the windscreen wipers and fog lights are on your vehicle, and use them if necessary.
+Make sure you know where the windscreen wipers and fog lights are on your vehicle, and check that you have enough anti-freeze.

 If the weather changes unexpectedly on your route, ensure you are equipped to deal with it (see above).